joaoctm123/rmo/README.md

   - "pso" - Particle Swarm Optimization
   - "abc" - Artificial Bee Colony

-D: Number of paramters to be optimized.
+D: Dimension, the number of elements, variables or parameters to be optimized.

 lb: Lower bounds.

 ub: Upper bounds.

-type: Type of optimization problem "max" or "min".
+type: type of optimization goal - max for maximization or min for minimization.

-eval: Evaluation function to be optimized.
+eval: Evaluation function to be minimized or maximized.
+This function needs to return a numeric value.

 control: list with extra parameters to change the execution behavior